Revealing the canalizing structure of Boolean functions: Algorithms and applications: Background

-\begin{remark} Two variables that appear in the same layer canalize a function to the same output value.
-That implies that the number of layers of a canalizing function expressed as in Definition~\ref{def:kcanalizing} is simply the number of changes in the vector of canalized outputs, $(b_1,b_2,\ldots,b_k)$.
+(b) While variables in the same layer may have different canalizing input values, they all share the same canalized output value, \textit{i.e.}, they all canalize a function to the same output.
+On the other hand, the outputs of two consecutive layers are distinct.
+Therefore, the number of layers of a $k$-canalizing function expressed as in Definition~\ref{def:kcanalizing} is simply one plus the number of changes in the vector of canalized outputs, $(b_1,b_2,\ldots,b_k)$.

 \end{remark}